Bailout risk prompts Slovenia opposition rethink

 Even now, most analysts believe the country must stick with the euro, particularly since it exports about 70 percent of its output, mainly to other euro zone states.

-And sharing a currency means Slovenia can only hope to boost its economy by reform in areas where it has more control, such as government spending and labor laws.
+And sharing a currency means Slovenia can only hope to boost its economy by reform in areas where it has more control, such as government spending and labour laws.

-Pension and labor reforms drafted by the former center-left cabinet last year were rejected at referendums forced by trade and students’ unions.
+Pension and labour reforms drafted by the former centre-left cabinet last year were rejected at referendums forced by trade and students’ unions.
 This led to the government’s fall.

 Its successor, Jansa’s cabinet, also wavered in the face of union threats in May and shelved some budget cut plans.